codyshepherd/dm-tools/readme.md

 * The easiest way to use each tool is to cd into its directory before calling

 ## live-game
 A tool for tracking of a play session.

-Not currently live.
+Currently supports displaying loaded characters' positions in iniative order, setting initiative, and cycling through initiative.

 * Define characters in a yaml file (formatted like `yamls/pcs.yaml`)
-* Use `live-game.py` to print these definitions in a more readable format
+* Use 'live-game.py' to show the status of these characters

+### Live-Game commands

+Enter command mode: `c`
+* `i <expr> <int>` sets initiative for one or more characters matched by the regular expression \<expr\>
+* `s` sorts the players in descending order by initiative

+Cycle Initiative: `n`

 ### Future Goals
-- [ ] runtime with command prompt to track session
+- [x] runtime with command prompt to track session
 - [ ] live update character HP, Conditions, and Inventories
-- [ ] set initiative / sort characters by initiative
+- [x] set initiative / sort characters by initiative
 - [ ] roll dice
 - [ ] ingest monster file and generate random encounter by CR